Skip to main content

 # Query it

-lynxdb query 'level=info | stats count'
+lynxdb query 'from main level=info | stats count() by service'

-Your First SPL2 Query
+Your First LynxFlow Query

-SPL2 is a pipeline language.
+LynxFlow is a pipeline language.
 Data flows left to right through | (pipe) operators:

-source=nginx status>=500
+from main source=nginx status>=500

-| stats count, avg(duration_ms) by uri
+| stats count() as count, avg(duration_ms) by uri

 | sort -count